What Is Done In A First Session With A Psychologist?

 Once the situation has been assessed, the professional will discuss with the patient the expectations and objectives that the patient has regarding their reason for consultation and the fact of going to a professional.

-You may be interested: Types of Anxiety and Their Symptoms
+You may be interested: 21 Examples of Thought Psychopathology (explained)

 It is important to assess this aspect given that the initial objectives or even what is expected of the professional may be unrealistic or may not even assess the real overcoming of the problem but rather a specific difficulty that it generates.
 Based on all the information acquired, general objectives will be negotiated what is sought with the professional relationship and the roles of each one will be established.